-Students who have successfully completed the Horticultural Therapy Certificate Program will earn 12 college accredited hours in Horticultural Therapy and a certificate of completion from the Chicago Botanic Garden and Oakton Community College.
+Students who have successfully completed all three courses through the Horticultural Therapy Certificate Program will earn 12 college accredited hours in Horticultural Therapy and a certificate of completion from the Chicago Botanic Garden and Oakton Community College.

 Upon completing the program, students will be able to do the following: